davetaz/openactive-crossfilter/learning.md

     items.forEach(function(session) {

-> **Explainer**
->
-> This line is similar to the one we have removed, it still contains `items` and `session`.
+This line is similar to the one we have removed, it still contains `items` and `session`.
 We are using the `forEach` iterator to loop through the sessions.
->

-**Note**: We have unclosed brackets `(` and `{` as well as a missing end of code block character `;`
+Note that we have unclosed brackets `(` and `{` as well as a missing end of code block character `;`.
 These closing brackets and code block character need to go after we have finished appending the session name and description to the screen.

 Add `});` after your code lines that append name and description to the `#dc-data-grid`.

-The finished code block should look soemthing like this:
+The finished code block should look something like this:

     items.forEach(function(session) {
         $('#dc-data-grid').append('<h1>' + session.data.name + '</h1>');
-        $('#dc-data-grid').append("..."); // your code for adding session description });
+        $('#dc-data-grid').append("..."); // your code for adding the session description });

-> **TIP**
->
-> To make code more human-readable it's a good convention to start a new line after every opening `{` and indent each line that follows (using tab or similar) prior to the closing `}`.
+>**Note:** To make code more human-readable it's a good convention to start a new line after every opening `{` and indent each line that follows (using tab or similar) prior to the closing `}`.
->

-## Step 3
-### Starting to build the cross filter.
+## Step 3 - Starting to build the cross filter.
 [https://skyscanner.net](https://skyscanner.net) is a great example of a crossfilter.
 We are going to make something very similar, but for sessions rather than flights.
 We will use the list of sessions we built in Step 2 to create our filters.

-> - make data grid visible
-> LO: adjusting CSS
-> - make session list
-> LO: address the dataset and work out what's in it
-> - make activity row chart
-> LO: making a d3 row chart
-> - make session duration chart
-> LO: making a d3 line chart

-#### Make a list of sessions for our filter
+### Make a list of sessions for our filter

 The first step of building our crossfilter is to create a list of sessions that can be filtered.
 To do this we need to use a few helper functions from the [dc.js](https://dc-js.github.io/dc.js/) library.

 > **What is a code library?**
 >
 > Think of a code library as a set of pre-defined routines and functions that you can use to make your life easier.
-> In this tutorial we are using 10 code libraries to help us; we've included a list of them at the end of this document, and you can also look at them in CodePen by clicking on the Settings (gear wheel) icon at the top of the JS panel.
+> In this tutorial we are using 10 code libraries to help us.
+We've included a list of them in the References section at the end of this document, and you can also look at them in CodePen by clicking on the Settings (gear wheel) icon at the top of the JS panel.

-Comment out the code you added in Step 1 and Step 2
+Comment out the code you added in Step 1 and Step 2.
 This will stop the code in step 1 and step 2 from working and prepare us to do the same thing in a different way.

-> **_How do I comment out code?_**
+> **How do I comment out code?**
 >
 > This varies from language to language.
 To comment out a line of code in javascript, you type `//` at the beginning of the line.
 You will see this in the CodePen where we have put dividers and hints to show where things should go.
 > To comment out several lines in one go, type `/*` at the beginning of the block and `*/` at the end.